-In recent years, aloe vera has garnered attention for its potential as a bioenhancer - a substance that enhances the bioavailability and efficacy of drugs and bioactive compounds.
-This recognition is rooted in the composition and bioactive components of aloe vera, which contributes to its bioenhancing properties [10].
+In recent years, Aloe vera has garnered attention for its potential as a bioenhancer - a substance that enhances the bioavailability and efficacy of drugs and bioactive compounds.
+This recognition is rooted in the composition and bioactive components of Aloe vera, which contributes to its bioenhancing properties [10].

 Aloe vera is rich in polysaccharides, such as acemannan, mannose, and glucomannan, which have been shown to have immunomodulatory, anti-inflammatory, and antioxidant effects.
-These polysaccharides are believed to enhance the absorption and bioavailability of coadministered drugs or bioactive compounds through various mechanisms, including the modulation of transporters and cellular receptors [11, 12].
+These polysaccharides are believed to enhance the absorption and bioavailability of co-administered drugs or bioactive compounds through various mechanisms, including the modulation of transporters and cellular receptors [11, 12].

-Additionally, aloe vera contains vitamins (A, C, and E), minerals (calcium, magnesium, and zinc), enzymes (amylase, lipase, and protease), and bioactive compounds like anthraquinones and flavonoids.
-These components contribute to the overall therapeutic potential of aloe vera and may further enhance the bioavailability and efficacy of co-administered substances.
+Additionally, Aloe vera contains vitamins (A, C, and E), minerals (calcium, magnesium, and zinc), enzymes (amylase, lipase, and protease), and bioactive compounds like anthraquinones and flavonoids.
+These components contribute to the overall therapeutic potential of Aloe vera and may further enhance the bioavailability and efficacy of co-administered substances.

-The significance of aloe vera as a bioenhancer lies in its potential to address the challenges associated with poor bioavailability and limited therapeutic outcomes of drugs and bioactive compounds [13].
-By leveraging the natural bioenhancing properties of aloe vera, it is possible to improve the absorption, distribution, metabolism, and elimination of co-administered substances, leading to enhanced therapeutic effects.
+The significance of Aloe vera as a bioenhancer lies in its potential to address the challenges associated with poor bioavailability and limited therapeutic outcomes of drugs and bioactive compounds [13].
+By leveraging the natural bioenhancing properties of Aloe vera, it is possible to improve the absorption, distribution, metabolism, and elimination of co-administered substances, leading to enhanced therapeutic effects.

-Moreover, aloe vera offers a natural alternative to synthetic bio-enhancers, potentially minimizing the risks of adverse effects and drug interactions.
+Moreover, Aloe vera offers a natural alternative to synthetic bio-enhancers, potentially minimizing the risks of adverse effects and drug interactions.
 Its long history of traditional use and extensive scientific research supports its safety profile.

-Given the increasing demand for effective drug delivery systems and the optimization of bioactive compounds, the exploration of aloe vera as a bioenhancer holds great promise.
-A comprehensive review of the scientific evidence regarding aloe vera powder as a potent bioenhancer can provide valuable insights into its potential applications, mechanisms of action, safety considerations, and future directions [14].
+Given the increasing demand for effective drug delivery systems and the optimization of bioactive compounds, the exploration of Aloe vera as a bioenhancer holds great promise.
+A comprehensive review of the scientific evidence regarding Aloe vera powder as a potent bioenhancer can provide valuable insights into its potential applications, mechanisms of action, safety considerations, and future directions [14].

-The objective of this comprehensive review article is to provide a thorough evaluation and analysis of the scientific evidence surrounding the use of aloe vera powder as a potent bioenhancer [15-17].
-The review aims to achieve the following specific objectives:
+The objective of this comprehensive review article is to provide a thorough evaluation and analysis of the scientific evidence surrounding the use of Aloe vera powder as a potent bioenhancer [15-17].
+By examining the existing scientific literature, this review aims to consolidate the knowledge and evidence surrounding the use of Aloe vera powder to enhance the absorption, bioavailability, and therapeutic effects of drugs and bioactive compounds.